2014 Emirates Cup: Summary

 On the second day Valencia beat Benfica 3–1.
 The Spanish side went a goal behind in the second minute after Benfica forward Franco Jara ran down the right and crossed the ball in the penalty area for Derley to score.
 Though Valencia responded well by creating a few chances of their own, Benfica almost scored a second, but for Jara's 25 yard strike hitting the crossbar in the 39th minute.
-As the match resumed in the second half, Valencia started well and equalised in the 49th minute thanks to José Luis Gayà.
+As the match resumed in the second half, Valencia started well and equalised in the 49th minute thanks to José Gayà.
 Four minutes later Pablo Piatti scored and Andrés Guardado made sure of Valencia's victory when he took advantage of Artur's inability to hold onto the ball.

 Arsenal went into the final day of the tournament as favourites to win the Emirates Cup.
 Against Monaco, they started Sánchez and Mathieu Debuchy, while Olivier Giroud came in for Sanogo – the notable changes from the win against Benfica.
 Monaco's Falcao headed in the only goal of the match, coming at a time when his team "became more urgent".
 Though Arsenal picked up the pace in the second half, aided by Wenger's substitutions and the decision to play Sánchez in a central forward position, they were unable to score.
 Valencia therefore won the tournament, finishing one point ahead of runners-up Arsenal.